SigmaWrath/Tukupu-Published/content/Player Classes/Cleric/Life Domain.md

 ---
 > *<span style="color:rgb(125, 125, 125)">Soothe the hurts of the world.</span>*

 The Life Domain focuses on the energy that helps sustain all life in the multiverse. [[Cleric|Clerics]] who tap into this domain are masters of healing, using that life force to cure many hurts.

-Existence itself relies on the energy associated with this domain, so a Cleric of almost any religious tradition might choose it.
-This domain is particularly associated with agriculture, healing, home and community.
-Religious orders of healing also seek the magic of this domain.
+This domain is particularly associated with agriculture, healing, home and community. [[Faeaniya]] and [[Helionne]] are associated with this domain.

 ### Mechanical Traits
 #### <span style="color:rgb(203, 123, 55)">Level 3: Disciple of Life</span>